Knowledge Base

 Comments

-When you have an accounting year more than 12 months, this often happens in your first year of trading, however a CT600 can only report a maximum of 12 months.
+When you have an accounting year of more than 12 months, which often happens in your first year of trading, this can lead to a dilemma as CT600 forms can only report a maximum of 12 months.

-When a company is incorporated, its incorporation date will be on the day the company was applied to the Companies House Register.
-If you want to extend your first year you can do so up to 18 months.
-However even if you do not choose to extend your first year, unless your incorporation date was on the first day of the month, Companies house will set the end date to 12 months + days to the end of the anniversary month, you will then have what as known as an extended year, so your first year accounts will be slightly longer than 12 months.
+When a company is incorporated, its incorporation date will be on the day the company applied to the Companies House Register.
+If you want to extend your first year, you can do so for up to 18 months.
+However, even if you don’t choose to extend your first year unless your incorporation date was on the first day of the month, Companies House will set the end date to 12 months plus the extra days to the end of the anniversary month.
+This means you will have an extended year, so your first-year accounts will be slightly longer than 12 months.

 This raises a reporting anomaly.
 HMRC require a Corporation Tax return (CT600) after the end of the accounting period.
 But as a CT600 can only report up to a maximum of 12 months, so you will need to file online two CT600's.
 Companies House however only require a single set of abbreviated Accounts that cover the whole (extended) period / extended year.

-In the above example year you will would need to create a (HMRC) IXBRL Company Accounts filing for 7th July 2021 to the 31-July 2022 and a CT600 for the 7th July 2021 to the 6th July 2022 and a second CT600 for the 7th July 2022 to the 31st July 2022.
+In the above example year you will would need to create a (HMRC) IXBRL Company Accounts filing for 7th July 2022 to the 31st July 2023 and a CT600 for the 7th July 2022 to the 6th July 2023 and a second CT600 for the 7th July 2023 to the 31st July 2023.
 You will need to attach the accounts that cover the extended period with either or both CT600 Filings.

 Confused?
 The Steps below hopefully guide you through this situation.